pagkly/Zed/Investopedia3/CBOE Nasdaq Volatility Index (VXN) Definition.md

 ## Understanding CBOE Nasdaq Volatility Index (VXN)

 The VXN index is a widely watched gauge of market sentiment and volatility for the Nasdaq-100, which includes the top 100 U.S. and international non-financial securities by market capitalization listed on the Nasdaq.
-The VXN is quoted in percentage terms, just like its better-known counterpart the [CBOE Volatility Index (VIX)](https://www.investopedia.com/terms/v/vix.asp), which measures 30-day implied volatility for the S&P 500 index.2
+The VXN is quoted in percentage terms, just like its better-known counterpart the [[CBOE Volatility Index (VIX)]](https://www.investopedia.com/terms/v/vix.asp), which measures 30-day implied volatility for the S&P 500 index.2

-The CBOE Nasdaq Volatility Index was introduced in 2001 as the [dot-com bubble](https://www.investopedia.com/terms/i/internet-bubble.asp) in technology stocks was deflating.
+The CBOE Nasdaq Volatility Index was introduced in 2001 as the [[dot-com bubble]](https://www.investopedia.com/terms/i/internet-bubble.asp) in technology stocks was deflating.
 CBOE developed the VXN because of the massive divergence between the volatility seen in the Nasdaq market compared to the broader U.S. equity market from early 1999 onward.

-Indeed, the Nasdaq soared 137% in a 15-month period from January 1999 to its peak level of 5,132 in March 2000, before plunging 52% to just below 2,500 by December 2000.3 The [S&P 500](https://www.investopedia.com/terms/s/sp500.asp), by comparison, only gained 26% from January 1999 to its March 2000 peak, and then declined 15% by the end of 2000.14
+Indeed, the Nasdaq soared 137% in a 15-month period from January 1999 to its peak level of 5,132 in March 2000, before plunging 52% to just below 2,500 by December 2000.3 The [[S&P 500]](https://www.investopedia.com/terms/s/sp500.asp), by comparison, only gained 26% from January 1999 to its March 2000 peak, and then declined 15% by the end of 2000.14

 The higher the VXN level, the greater the expectation for Nasdaq-100 volatility.
 Like the VIX, the VXN functions best as a “fear gauge” or indicator of market nervousness about the technology sector.